On Galois action on stack inertia of moduli spaces of curves: Galois Action on Inertia

 \section{Galois Action on Inertia}

-We establish the Galois action result on the cyclic stack inertia of $\M_{g,[m]}$.
-We follow the geometric approach through irreducible components of \emph{special loci} as initiated in \cite{ColMau}, which we first recall and complete by precising the definition of the Galois action on stack inertia groups.
-We then discuss the behaviour of this Galois action under specialisation, and establish the main theorem which results from the previous sections.
+This section details the the main result of this paper: the description of the $\Gq$-action on the cyclic stack inertia of $\M_{g,[m]}$ defined by a tangential $\Gq$-representation.
+First, the approach using irreducible components of \emph{special loci} initiated in \cite{ColMau} is recalled, and is shown to provide a favourable context for applying \S \ref{sec:GaloisInfinity}.
+The behaviour of the inertia Galois action under specialisation is then established and used to prove the main theorem as a result of the previous sections.